Reinforcement Learning and Consumption-Savings Behavior: Introduction

 The model assumes agents approximate their continuation value with a flexible parametric model with a neural network estimate at the rational solution and then proceed to update the parameters governing this model, the weights and biases of the neural network, over the course of their lifetime via gradient descent.
 To obtain their optimal consumption choice, agents fit a polynomial to the output of the neural network.
 For initialization, the model assumes each agent begins their life with an estimate of the continuation value that coincides with its rational expectations counterpart.
 This means that deviations from rational expectations in the model arise from experiences and learning dynamics rather than initial conditions.
 A key parameter is the learning rate, which controls the rate at which agents update the parameters in response to new observations.
-The baseline parameterization sets the learning rate to a high initial value and decays it at the rate $1/\sqrt{t}$ following the work of \textcite{Robbins1951} to satisfy the criteria of stochastic approximation for stochastic gradient descent and, hence, enable the possibility of convergence in the long run.
+The baseline parameterization uses the slowly decaying learning rate \(\lambda_t=\lambda_0/\sqrt{t+1}\).
+This is a standard slowly decaying step-size schedule.
+The exact Robbins-Monro square-summability condition \parencite{Robbins1951} requires a slightly faster decay, \(\lambda_t=\lambda_0(t+1)^{-\rho}\) with \(\rho>1/2\) to guarantee convergence, but in long-run simulations the baseline schedule appears to converge back toward the rational solution.
 I simulate the model with standard quarterly consumption-savings parameters heavily drawn from \textcites{ganongSpendingJobfindingImpacts2024, Krueger2016}.
 I examine their consumption profiles over 50 quarters.